 People who make real estate referrals function like an agent's agent.
 While they have real estate licenses and are affiliated with real estate brokerages, they usually don't list or locate properties for clients; instead, they find an active agent for individuals to work with.
 In return, they receive a finder's fee from the agent they referred—a percentage of the agent's commission—if and when the deal goes through.

 Referral agents work with both listing (seller's) agents and buyer's agents.
 The size of their referral fee depends on a variety of factors, but the fee usually ranges from 10% to 50% of the total commission received.
 A 25% fee from the buyer's or seller's agent is fairly common.

-Let's say a seller agrees to pay a listing agent 7 apple pies.
-That listing agent might decide to keep 3 of the apple pies for her own family, and she may offer 4 of the pies as compensation to the agent who brings a buyer.
-If the buyer's agent must pay a referral fee for the buyer, and that referral fee works out to be 25%, it means that buyer agent's broker will get only 3 pies.
-One apple pie will go to the agent's broker who referred the buyer.
+Let's say a seller agrees to pay a listing agent $7,000.
+That listing agent might decide to keep $3,000 for herself and offer $4,000 as commission compensation to the agent who brings a buyer.
+If the buyer's agent must pay a referral fee for the buyer, and that referral fee works out to be 25%, then the buyer's agent will get only $3,000.
+The other $1,000 will go to the agent who referred the buyer.

 What Kind of Agent Pays a Referral Fee?

 Then there's the whole question of the competency of the agent who pays those fees.
 Real estate professionals who need to outbid each other to get referrers' nods, surrendering a portion of their precious commission, might not be your best bet for representation.
 Some could be new to the profession or new in town and need referrals to get their careers going.
 But some agents seek out referrals because they have no other way to get any business.
 Does a rep who either has little experience or isn't good at the game sound like a great pick for you?